fracta7/crafter/README.md

 List of key features and functionalities of the project.

-- _In development_
+- UI for recipe steps

 ## TODOs

 List of features to do:

 - Recipe tree building logic
-- Proper UI for crafting, for everything :)
 - Tracking left-overs
 - Using existing items from inventory
 - Recipe tree visualization
-- Optimize the search function
-- Optimize the image renders

 ## Building